TheChronicMonster/homophone/index.md

 in that the Participants have been unconventionally named "Alice" and "Aleese."
 This may be a feature or a bug.
 We'll let you decide.
-While the original concept of this tutorial is founded in a light-hearted April Fool's Day joke, we've found that the similarities in the names forces a heightened level of focus.
+While the original concept of this tutorial was founded in a light-hearted April Fool's Day joke, we've found that the similarities in the names forces a heightened level of focus.
 If you have questions we're here for you in our [Discord's](https://discord.gg/q9Uxtxqu) [#help channel](https://discord.com/channels/628402598663290882/749639931399241792).